Hofls/devops/database/relational/common/common.md

 * `Standby` - total replica of main DB.
 If main DB dies - just start using standby
 * `Replication` - process of copying data from one database to another
     * Increases availability and scalability (if one DB dies, switch to another one)
-* `Sharding` - distributes data across different databases (each DB has only subset of data)
-    * If no space left - just add another shard (server), all new data will be stored there
-* `Federation` - splits database by domain (one db for users, another db for products)
 * `Denormalization` - redundant copies of data written in different tables to avoid expensive joins
     * Better read performance, worse write performance
 * `ACID` - properties of database transactions